Crispy Chicken Manchurian (Sweet & Sour)

-Chicken Manchurian is a dish that originated from the fusion of Chinese and Indian cuisines, known as Indo-Chinese cuisine.
-It draws its inspiration primarily from the Manchu people of Manchuria, a region in Northeast China.
-The dish was originally created by Chinese immigrants who settled in Kolkata, India, during the early 20th century.
+Chicken Manchurian is a dish that originated from the fusion of Chinese and Indian (Pakistan) cuisines known as Indo-Chinese cuisine.
+The dish was originally created by Chinese immigrants who settled in India during the early 20th century.
 These immigrants adapted their traditional Chinese recipes to suit the local Indian palate by incorporating Indian spices and ingredients.

-Just make sure to follow this recipe correctly so that Chicken Manchurian becomes the star of your gathering.
-So, let’s first see what we will need to prepare it.
+Just make sure to follow this recipe correctly so that it becomes the star of your gathering.
+So let’s first see what we will need to prepare it.

 Boneless chicken: Choose skinless and boneless chicken pieces, such as chicken breast or thighs, cut into bite-sized cubes.